lsst/daf_butler/doc/lsst.daf.butler/datastores.rst

 templates
     The template to use to construct "files" within the datastore.
     The template uses data dimensions to do this.
-    Generally the default setting will be usable although it can be tuned per `~lsst.daf.butler.DatasetType`, `~lsst.daf.butler.StorageClass` or data ID. formatters
+    Generally the default setting will be usable although it can be tuned per `DatasetType`, `StorageClass` or data ID. formatters
-    Mapping of `~lsst.daf.butler.DatasetType`, `~lsst.daf.butler.StorageClass` or data ID to a specific formatter class that understands the associated Python type and will serialize it to a file artifact.
+    Mapping of `DatasetType`, `StorageClass` or data ID to a specific formatter class that understands the associated Python type and will serialize it to a file artifact.
     The formatters section also supports the definitions of write recipes (bulk configurations that can be selected for specific formatters) and write parameters (parameters that control how the dataset is serialized; note it is required that all serialized artifacts be readable by a formatter without knowing which write parameters were used). constraints
-    Specify `~lsst.daf.butler.DatasetType`, `~lsst.daf.butler.StorageClass` or data ID that will be accepted or rejected by this datastore. composites
+    Specify `DatasetType`, `StorageClass` or data ID that will be accepted or rejected by this datastore. composites
     Controls whether composite datasets are disassembled by the datastore.
     By default composites are not disassembled.
-    Disassembly can be controlled by `~lsst.daf.butler.DatasetType`, `~lsst.daf.butler.StorageClass` or data ID.
+    Disassembly can be controlled by `DatasetType`, `StorageClass` or data ID.

 .. _daf_butler-config-lookups: